Synthetic population of binary Cepheids. I. The effect of metallicity and initial parameter distribution on characteristics of Cepheids' companions: Multiband contrast-mass ratio relations for MW Cepheids and their companions

-\restartappendixnumbering We present contrast-mass ratio relations for the $B$, $I$, $J$, and $K$ bands, complementing the $V$ and $H$-band relations, presented in Fig. \ref{fig:contrast_Mq}.
-Note that empirical contrasts are available only in $V$ and $H$-band (Tab. \ref{tab:mwcep}), and therefore Fig. \ref{apdxfig:contrast_Mq} presents solely theoretical results.
+\restartappendixnumbering We present contrast-mass ratio relations for the $B$, $I$, $J$, and $K$ bands, complementing the $V$- and $H$-band relations, presented in Figure \ref{fig:contrast_Mq}.
+Note that empirical contrasts are available only in $V$ and $H$ band (Table \ref{tab:mwcep}), and therefore Figure \ref{apdxfig:contrast_Mq} presents solely theoretical results.